 – make 1–2 comparisons where relevant and give your comments;

-– outline a problem that can arise with choosing a paper book or a digital book and suggest a way of solving it;
+– outline a problem that can arise with some books and suggest a way of solving it;

 – conclude by giving and explaining your opinion on the importance of reading for teenagers.